-Ian Rowlands is a Professor in Department of Environment and Resource Studies at the University of Waterloo.
-He is also the Associate Dean (Research) in the University's Faculty of Environment (to December 2009) and an Associate Director of the Waterloo Institute for Sustainable Energy (to December 2009).
+Ian Rowlands is Interim Associate Vice-President, International at the University of Waterloo.
+He is also a Professor at the School of Environment, Resources and Sustainability at the University of Waterloo.
 Prof. Rowlands is cross-appointed to the Department of Political Science and the Global Governance Programme (University of Waterloo).

 Dr. Rowlands has research and teaching interests in the areas of energy management strategies and policy, international environmental relations and corporate environmentalism.
 His research has been published in many international journals, including Energy Policy, Environmental Politics, Renewable Energy, Review of Policy Research and Business Strategy and the Environment.

 Dr. Rowlands was one of the Canadian representatives to the International Energy Agency - Demand Side Management Program's Task XIII on ‘Demand Response'.
 He has also served as a member of the Ontario Power Authority's Advisory Group on Sustainability Matters (in preparation of the Integrated Power System Plan) and its Conservation Business Stakeholder Advisory Group.
 Dr. Rowlands's present research activities include his participation in the national ‘Solar Buildings Research Network' (www.solarbuildings.ca) and his leadership of a multi-partner project supported by the Ontario Centre for Energy entitled ‘Energy Hub Management System: Enabling and Empowering Energy Managers Through Increased Information and Control'